MLB to start months-long approval process for Oakland Athletics’ move to Las Vegas

 “We have never mandated that owners have a particular stance with respect to public availability,” Manfred said.

 A new stadium likely would open in 2028 at the earliest.
-Before then, a possible home is the 10,000-capacity Las Vegas Ballpark, home of the Triple-A Las Vegas Aviators, Oakland’s top farm team.
+Before then, a possible home is the 10,000 seat-capacity Las Vegas Ballpark, home of the Triple-A Las Vegas Aviators, Oakland’s top farm team.

 Oakland is averaging 9,076 fans per home game, lowest among the 30 teams and one-third the average of 27,203.
 The A’s, who last won the World Series in 1989, reached the playoffs from 2018-20 but after trading top players and slashing payroll to a big league-low $58 million, have the second-worst record in the major leagues at 19-51.